Green-Phys/green-phys.github.io/content/docs/Tutorials/Tutorial_DIIS.md

 (1.64431099197216,0)
 ```

-We can see in this example that
+We can see in these iterations that

 1. Coefficients of the newest vectors vary substantially.
 2. Coefficients of the oldest vectors are large.

 Therefore, it is reasonable to restart CDIIS, rebuild the subspace (to kick out problematic vectors), and continue with a bigger extrapolation subspace to prevent removal of important vectors.
-We executed it as follows
+I executed it as follows

 ```
 srun -n 128 $GREEN_INSTALL/bin/mbpt.exe --scf_type=GW --BETA 300       \